birdofpreyru/react-utils/docs/docs/api/functions/splitComponent.md

   multiple [splitComponent()] signature changes:
   - `getClientSide` option was renamed into `getComponent`.
   - `serverSide` option was removed.
-  - `placeholder` option was changed to accept React node instead of element type, _i.e._ `<Component />` instead of `Component`.
+  - `placeholder` option was changed to accept React element instead of element type, _i.e._ `<Component />` instead of `Component`.
 :::